VadimKroytor/Backend-Services/README.md

 Programs.

 #### Appendix
-Appended below, you can find the tables used for the programs in this repository.
+Appended below, you can find the tables scemas (from the database used) for which the programs utilized.
 For example, Auth.java in TCP-Programs and FAuth.java in Tomcat-Apache-Programs use the Category table for their functionality.
 Likewise, the Node-And-ExpressJS program uses the Category table for its functionality.
 These tables are a part of the Models_R_US.db database found in 'resources_and_libraries/pkg/sqlite/Models_R_US.db'.

 CREATE TABLE IF NOT EXISTS 'Category' (